Edmonton Radial Railway: Ravine derailment

-Fatal collision on Jasper Ave
+Fatal collision on Jasper Avenue

 On December 6, 1930, Motorman Clarence Ostrander, age 43, died after his streetcar collided with a parked streetcar.
 Ostrander, an 18-year veteran of the ERR, was told that morning to cover for another motorman on the 102 Avenue stub line, which he did not normally operate on.
-While driving streetcar No. 12 west on Jasper Avenue at around 6:30 AM, to reach the start of the route, Ostrander hit the rear of streetcar No. 8, which was parked at the north-east corner of Jasper Ave and 109 Street, facing west, while servicing the red (3A) route.
+While driving streetcar No. 12 west on Jasper Avenue at around 6:30 am, to reach the start of the route, Ostrander hit the rear of streetcar No. 8, which was parked at the north-east corner of Jasper Avenue and 109 Street, facing west, while servicing the red (3A) route.
 A witness said that the streetcar, which was traveling at between 20 and 25 mph, did not slow down before the crash – the ERR's third serious collision in 1930.

 Ostrander was thrown into the passenger area of his streetcar by the force of the impact, and crushed against a wall by debris.
 He suffered two fractured legs, multiple broken ribs, punctured organs, and lost consciousness.
 Ostrander never regained consciousness, and died in hospital one hour after the collision, leaving behind a wife and two children The passenger in Ostrander's streetcar, as well as the motorman in the other streetcar, escaped without injuries.
 Streetcar No. 12's front end was completely missing after the crash, with wood and electrical equipment scattered on the road around the site.

 An investigation concluded that Ostrander most likely misjudged his speed, and the distance between the two streetcars, on account of the morning darkness.
 He was also recognized for his bravery by remaining at the controls when the collision was imminent, applying the air brakes, and attempting an emergency stop by putting the streetcar into reverse with full power applied.
 Some witnesses reported seeing a blue flame shoot from the rear of streetcar No. 12 just prior to the collision, and a witness observed Ostrander reaching for the motor breaker switch to reset it.
 Officials speculated that Ostrander could have tripped his streetcar's electric circuit by performing an emergency stop while the air brakes were still applied.